-To make this possible and sustainable, there are supplementary restrictions:
+To make Extended LTS possible and sustainable, there are supplementary restrictions compared to regular LTS:

 - we support only the packages used by the sponsors

-- we provide updates for the amd64 and i386 architectures only
+- we provide updates for a limited set of architectures

 - we don’t support the Linux kernel